IamLunchbox/powerdns-cli/README.md

 ## Usage
 `powerdns-cli` is built with pythons click framework and uses keyword-based functions.
-Therefore, flags may be positional.
+Therefore, shared flags, as the api key and api url, are positional.

 To get things going you may, for example, add a zone:
 `$ powerdns-cli -a MyApiKey -u http://localhost add-zone example.com.
 10.0.0.1 MASTER`

-But this does not work and will lead `powerdns-cli` to complain about missing flags.
+The following example does **not** work and will create an error:
 `$ powerdns-cli add-zone -a MyApiKey -u http://localhost example.com.
 10.0.0.1 MASTER`